codio/knowledge/source/common/develop/ide/editing/av-chat.rst

    * - Browser
      - Steps to Enable Permissions
    * - **Google Chrome**
-     - 1. Click the settings icon in the address bar
+     - 1. Click the lock or site controls icon next to the URL in the address bar

        2. Select **Site settings**